-OLT recipients have a high prevalence of colo-rectal malignancies usually diagnosed between the first and the fourth year after an OLT.
+OLT recipients have a high prevalence of colorectal malignancies usually diagnosed between the 1st and 4th year after an OLT.
 The incidence after an OLT is 0.6% and rises to 5.6% in OLT patients with PSC[58].
-Information about patients suffering from both PSC and Inflammatory bowel disease are limited.
-However a higher risk is recognized[59,60] and a special surveillance in such patients is strongly advised[61].
-Moreover, after five years from the OLT the incidence goes up to 15%, which confirm the need of strict follow-ups[58,62,63].
+Information about patients suffering from both PSC and inflammatory bowel disease are limited.
+However, a higher risk is recognized[59,60], and a special surveillance in such patients is strongly advised[61].
+Moreover, after 5 years from the OLT the incidence goes up to 15%, which confirms the need of strict follow-ups[58,62,63].
 Despite being identified at earlier stages amongst OLT patients, the prognosis of colorectal metastasis is still worse than the general population due to the IS regimens that reduce the immune cell activity[64,65].

 OLT recipients did not show an overall increased risk of prostate cancer when compared to the general population[2,34,66,67].
 Non-prostate genitourinary neoplasms are usually more lethal and develop earlier in OLT recipients.
-Renal malignancies after OLTs have a SIR of 3.3 and annual ultrasound screenings after OLTs are strongly encouraged[27,34].
+Renal malignancies after OLT have a SIR of 3.3, and annual ultrasound screenings after OLT are strongly encouraged[27,34].

-Oppositely to male patients, young OLT females under CsA-based IS are more likely to develop breast fibroadenomas[68,69].
-In fact, CsA seems to: (1) Enhance the fibroblast activity; (2) influence the hypothalamic-pituitary axis; (3) interfere with the prolactin receptors on lymphocytes[34,70].
+Young OLT females under CsA-based IS are more likely to develop breast fibroadenomas compared to males[68,69].
+In fact, CsA seems to: enhance the fibroblast activity; influence the hypothalamic-pituitary axis; and interfere with the prolactin receptors on lymphocytes[34,70].
 Furthermore, the capability of CsA to regulate the expression of pyruvate kinase M2 in different breast cancer cell lines is giving new insights about its role in cancer therapy[71].
-A switch to tacrolimus is high advisable since the mass dimension seems to decrease in dimension after conversion[68,69].
+A switch to tacrolimus is high advisable because the mass dimension seems to decrease in dimension after conversion[68,69].
 Non-breast gynecological tumors are often more represented in the OLT patients than in the healthy population[27,72,73].
-This might be explained by a pre-OLT stricter screening program towards breast cancer diagnosis, that should also be more enforced in gynecological malignancies[27].
+This might be explained by a pre-OLT stricter screening program towards breast cancer diagnosis that should also be more enforced in gynecological malignancies[27].

-De novo malignancies in the pediatric OLT population
+De novo malignancy in the pediatric OLT population

-DNMs account 5%-16% of non-hepatic related deaths after pediatric OLTs[74] and, together with cardiovascular complications, are becoming the major cause of late death after transplantation.
+DNMs account for 5%-16% of non-hepatic related deaths after pediatric OLT[74] and together with cardiovascular complications are becoming the major cause of late death after transplantation.
 In children, the risk of developing DNMs is 19-fold higher than adults, and tumors are more aggressive and less responsive to treatment[6].
 Therefore, the early detection and prompt therapeutic management of DNMs in pediatric recipients is essential to achieve satisfactory results.
-As in adults, the major risk factors for DNMs after pediatric OLTs include IS regimens as well as viral infections such as EBV, cytomegalovirus (CMV), HPV and HHV-8[75].
-Due to the paucity of data in the pediatric population, in literature data on DNMs after OLT in children are reported mainly in registry studies including also other solid organ transplantation (kidney, lung, heart), except few cases[76,77].
-Therefore, in children, records on the incidence and types of DNMs after OLT are limited to single cases series and mainly related to PTLDs.
+As in adults, the major risk factors for DNMs after pediatric OLT include IS regimens as well as viral infections such as EBV, cytomegalovirus, human papilloma virus and human herpesvirus-8[75].
+Due to the paucity of data in the pediatric population, in literature data on DNMs after OLT in children are reported mainly in registry studies including other solid organ transplantation (kidney, lung, heart) except in a few cases[76,77].
+Therefore, records on the incidence and types of DNMs after pediatric OLT are limited to single case series and mainly related to PTLDs.

-PTLDs: PTLDs are the most frequent DNMs after pediatric OLT with an incidence of 5-20%.
-In 90%-95% of cases PTLDs are related to EBV and CMV infections[78].
+PTLDs: PTLDs are the most frequent DNMs after pediatric OLT with an incidence of 5%-20%.
+In 90%-95% of cases, PTLDs are related to EBV and cytomegalovirus infections[78].
 The risk of developing PTLDs from EBV primary infections increases to 7-fold compared to the reactivation of a pre-existing infection[79,80].
-Worldwide, different series confirmed that EBV-related PTLDs were the most common DNMs, ranging from 35% to 80% of all neoplasms in liver as well as in kidney pediatric transplant recipients[76].
+Worldwide, different series confirmed that EBV-related PTLDs were the most common DNM, ranging from 35% to 80% of all neoplasms in liver as well as in kidney pediatric transplant recipients[76].